ElianCodes/ElianCodes-frontend/README.md

 *animate on scroll* is used to animate some parts of the website.
 The `<script>` for it is defined in the `DefaultFooter.astro` component and is only loaded in client. (more info about `client:load` [here](<https://docs.astro.build/core-concepts/component-hydration>))

-#### Marked.js

-I write my blogposts in Markdown.
-The Astro templates render the markdown trough [Marked.js](<https://github.com/markedjs/marked>) to convert Markdown to HTML, so the browser can read them.
-More info on the [Astro Markdown Documentation](<https://docs.astro.build/guides/markdown-content>)

 #### Astro Templates

-For the moment my templates are written in Astro and [Preact](<https://preactjs.com/>) or [Svelte](<https://www.svelte.dev>), which is very easy to get started with.
+For the moment my templates are written in pure Astro with some TypeScript.
 But actually, Astro doesn't care in which language you write or define your components.
 Thet's kinda their thing.
 So maybe in the near future, I'll write some micro-frontend thingie with other frameworks as well.

 #### TailwindCSS